 Launched in 1998, the International Space Station—the length of a football field, measured end to end—started hosting an international crew in 2000.
 The astronauts live and work while traveling at five miles per second, orbiting Earth about every 90 minutes.
-According to NASA, the acre of solar panels that power the station allows you to sometimes see it flying in the sky at dawn or dusk.
+According to NASA, the acre of solar panels that power the station allows us to sometimes see it flying in the sky at dawn or dusk.

 While Green takes Russia’s threat of exiting the station seriously, he’s not entirely convinced it will happen—at least not that soon.
 For one thing, he notes that “after 2024” could mean anything.
 And even if Russia hopes to build its own station, Green says it stands to lose more than just the partnerships with five space agencies from 15 countries.
 Russia would also leave behind important scientific studies at the station that focus on how space affects human biology, and our chances of living in space.

 We sat down with Green to discuss Russia’s decision to quit the ISS, and some of the implications.

 What’s likely driving the timing of Russia’s decision to quit the station?